mseri/blog/content/posts/85-getting-started-with-local-models.md

 Let's examine the commands above in detail, starting from the executables:

-- `llama-server` starts an OpenAI-compatible server on your computer, exposing a nice html interface for you to use as a local ChatGPT-like chat, accessible at <http://localhost:8080> by default (in the near future this will change to <http://localhost:9931>).
-This is what you need if you want to use some coding agent or if you are writing your llm-aware scripts (the API is reachable at <http://localhost:8080/v1>)
+- `llama-server` starts an OpenAI-compatible server on your computer, exposing a nice HTML interface for you to use as a local ChatGPT-like chat, accessible at <http://localhost:8080> by default (in the near future this will change to <http://localhost:9931>).
+This is what you need if you want to use some coding agent or if you are writing your LLM-aware scripts (the API is reachable at <http://localhost:8080/v1>)

 - `llama-cli` is a chat-like command line interface; use it only if you are in a terminal, need to make simple experiments, and want to avoid opening a browser.